Dryphter/ESP32_CYD_Weather_Station_With_Forecast/README.md

 ## Changes from base fork

 ### Bug fixes
 - Resolved a white-screen-after-WiFi-connect issue — traced to an incorrect ESP32 board selection in Arduino IDE (not a code issue).
 Resolved by selecting ESP32 WROVER (all versions) in Arduino IDE.
+- Corrected display of forecasted days.
+Due to the UNIX time comparison in getNextDayIndex(), forecast for tomorrow would get skipped/not displayed.
+Convert UNIX to local time before comparison to fix.

 ### Display tweaks
 - **Time format:** Main clock now displays in 12-hour format with AM/PM (previously 24-hour).
 AM/PM is drawn in the small font since the large clock font (`NSBold36.vlw`) only contains digits and a colon.